Skip to main content

 Since the embedding process for a free OpenAI account can be time-consuming, we use a small dataset to balance the execution time of the script and the precision of the search results.
 You can adjust the value of the COUNT constant to your liking.

 The following snippet deals with Zilliz Cloud and setting up the cluster for this use case.
 Within Zilliz Cloud, we need to set up a collection and index it.
-For more information on how to set up and use Zilliz Cloud, refer to this link.
+For more information on how to set up and use Zilliz Cloud, refer to this the quickstart guide.

 # Connect to Zilliz Cloud and create a collection